Thousand Islands, New York

-I’m a solo boater making my way around The Great Loop.
+I’m a solo boater who completed The Great Loop in September 2019.
 My boat is L.T.
 Looper, named for my kids Lize and Tommy, who mean everything to me.
-My First Sergeant used to call me LT, which is better than what he likely wanted to call me, so L.T. doesn’t exactly inspire images of boating into the sunset, but Lize, being the older, probably would have balked if I turned it around to T.L.
+When I was in the Army as a wet behind the ear Second Lieutenant, my First Sergeant used to call me LT, which is better than what he likely wanted to call me.
+So, L.T. doesn’t exactly inspire images of boating into the sunset, but Lize, being the older, probably would have balked if I turned it around to T.L.

 L.T. is a 2018 23 foot C-Dory Venture powered by a 140 hp Suzuki outboard.
-23 feet is smallish by Looper standards, but having camped and rafted throughout the mountain west, I'm comfortable boating without many creature comforts.
-Twenty plus days on my raft in the Grand Canyon doesn’t leave much room for anything except food, tents, water and some stashed six packs.
+23 feet is smallish by Looper standards, but I’ve camped and rafted throughout the mountain west the last 40 years so I'm comfortable without many creature comforts on my adventures.
+Twenty plus days on a raft in the Grand Canyon doesn’t leave much room for anything except food, tents, water and a few stashed six packs.

-I can tow it reasonably well with my Toyota Tacoma and take full advantage of its ability to get into tight places and go fast if I need or want to get some quick miles behind me.
-It's safe in bigger water, but it's usually not much fun because the interior can get rearranged if everything is not stowed or tied down, sometimes even if it is.
-It planes at about 15 mph, can touch 30, maybe 32-33 with favorable current and wind, but has a sweet spot at 20-22.
-I often cruise at a traditional displacement hull speed of 6-8 mph to take in the scenery, especially in the canals, just like my friends on the trawlers.
-But my I have a lot more flexibility and seldom put in the long days at the helm that they do.
+It's safe in bigger water, but usually not much fun because the interior can get rearranged quickly if everything is not stowed or tied down, sometimes even if it is.
+It planes at about 15 mph, can touch 30, but has a sweet spot at 20-22.
+I often cruise at a traditional displacement hull speed of 6-8 mph to take in the scenery, especially in the canals and waterways, just like my friends on the trawlers.
+But L.T.’s speed gives me a lot more flexibility, so I seldom put in the long days at the helm that they do.